zethon/CppCursesTemplate/NOTES.md

-# Windows Actions couldn't find $BUILD_TYPE =
-    - had to make sure to specify `bash` as the shell

-# Windows Actions didn't like the Source Folder
-    - had to make sure to replace the \'s with /'s
-    - had to use powershell to checkout the workspace
+### PR #2 - Adding Windows Actions

+I couldn't get environment variables to work in Powershell using `${env:VARIABLE}`, `$env:VARIABLE`, `${VARIABLE}` or `$VARIABLE`.
+Finally I was able to get the CMake configure step to work by using `bash` and insead of using the full path to the build strip, I just used `..`.
+I couldn't use the full path because the source directory has `\`, which need to be escaped, but my efforts to escape the strings did not work.